-An employee who believes that he or she has experienced prohibited conduct or believes that another employee has experience prohibited conduct should immediately report the alleged acts.
-The employee may report the alleged acts to his or her supervisor or campus principal.
-Alternatively, the employee may report the alleged acts to the Title IX Coordinator - Leah Tunnell, the ADA/Section 504 coordinator - Dahria Driskell, or the Superintendent - Thad Roher.
+Any district employee who believes that he or she has experienced prohibited conduct based on sex, including sexual harassment, or believes that another employee has experienced such prohibited conduct, should immediately report the alleged acts.
+The employee may report the alleged acts to his or her supervisor, the campus principal, the Title IX coordinator, or the superintendent.
+The districts Title IX coordinator's name and contact information is listed in the Equal Employment Opportunity section of this handbook.
+Policy link: